 You could share your gear set up, and even make it a regular thing with a hashtag like #gearsaturday.
 If you review and talk about gear regularly, it could open up the opportunity for endorsements and sponsorships down the line.

 Share images from the studio, from rehearsals, from the tour bus, or backstage at gigs.
 Share images of your instruments, your new merch designs, or your new backdrop for gigs.
 Post selfies with your fans.
 Share images of lyrics you’re working on.
 Post professional photos you get taken for your website or album.
 Use these images as starting off points to tell a story to your fans.

 What Makes a Good Instagram Caption?

 Being such a high-engagement platform, your caption is almost as important as the image itself.
 As a rule of thumb, your captions should mostly relate to your music and your music career.
-It’s okay to share bits from your personal life here and there, but remember that these people are here because they like your music and want more information, insight, and context.
+Think of your captions like an ongoing story.
+Each caption should add value, contribute to your story in a meaningful way, and pull fans a little deeper into your world.

 Your number one goal with your caption is to get your fans to leave a comment on your post (we’ll discuss the details of WHY later on, but suffice it to say the Instagram algorithm favors engagement).
 So a good caption tells a story, starts a conversation, sparks discussion, or asks a question.
 This is Instagram marketing for musicians 101.